troutbum/course-project-GCD/README.md

 Contents of this repository:

-run_analysis.R - The single R script used to generate a dataset output file "tidydata.txt" tidydata.txt - 83 variable, 180 observation output file in comma-separated value format CODEBOOK.md - codebook describing the contents of output dataset "tidydata.txt"
+1.  run_analysis.R - The single R script used to generate a dataset output file "tidydata.txt"
+2.  tidydata.txt - 83 variable, 180 observation output file in comma-separated value format
+3. CODEBOOK.md - codebook describing the contents of output dataset "tidydata.txt"
+4.  downloaded data file and folder if script previously run (see below)

 Procedure to run: